Nasi (Hebrew title): Late Roman empire

 This position as patriarch or head of court was reestablished several years after the Bar Kokhba revolt.
 This made the nasi a power which both Jews and Romans respected.
 The Jewish community in Mesopotamia, referred to by the Jews as Babylonia, also recognized him.
 The nasi had leadership and served as a political representative to the authorities while the religious leadership was led by Torah scholars.
-He had the power to appoint and suspend communal leaders inside and outside of Israel.
+The Nasi was recognized under Roman law as the supreme authority in Jewish affairs, and ranked even higher in status than the governor of Palestina Secunda, the former vir illustris and the latter vir clarissimus.
+The nasi had the power to appoint and suspend communal leaders inside and outside of Israel, including cities in Arabia, Phoenicia, and Syria.

-The Romans respected the nasi and gave extra land and let control of own self-supported taxes.
+The Romans respected the nasi and gave extra land and the power of taxation.
 Under Jewish law, the intercalary thirteenth month in the Hebrew calendar, Adar Bet, was announced by the nasi.

 The last nasi of the Judean Sanhedrin was Gamaliel VI (d.
 425); the Byzantine Empire subsequently issued an edict recorded in the legal code of the Codex Theodosianus of 426 that transformed the nasi tax into an imperial tax deposited into the Aerarium, or Roman treasury.